orizens/orizens.com/src/pages/blog/2016-01-15-testing-angular-1-x-es2015-component-with-jasmine.md

 	}));
 ```

-That's the code needed for the &#8220;**beforeEach**" phase.
+That's the code needed for the "**beforeEach**" phase.
 Now, we can start writing the actual tests for the controller.

-Notice how I refer to a &#8220;**search**" function that i'm expecting to exist on the YoutubeSearch **spy**.
-As part of this component behaviour, I expect the &#8220;search" method to be invoked only once if there are no items (videos) for the component to render.
+Notice how I refer to a "**search**" function that i'm expecting to exist on the YoutubeSearch **spy**.
+As part of this component behaviour, I expect the "search" method to be invoked only once if there are no items (videos) for the component to render.

 ```typescript
 it('search youtube once when it loads if there are no items to render', () => {